sapphonie/rgl-server-resources/README.md

 ## Install Instructions

-1. Remove all old RGL.gg configs from your server.
+1. **Remove all old RGL.gg configs from your server.** (THIS IS IMPORTANT, if you do not do this things will break!)
 2. Download the latest zip from the [releases tab](https://github.com/stephanieLGBT/rgl-server-resources/releases/latest)
 3. Navigate to your server install folder in an (S)FTP client of your choice
 4. Place everything inside the zip into the root `/tf/` folder.
 Overwrite any and all files that you get prompted for.
 5. Done!

+If you're still having trouble, there's step by step instructions with pictures over in the [wiki](https://github.com/stephanieLGBT/tf2-halftime/wiki)!

 ## Updating Instructions